-Round One Art Grant Applications closed on 25 November 2023
+Round One Art Grant Applications for 2025 are now open

-If you need help with you art piece, start a discussion with people through our social media sites.
+If you need help with you art piece or art ideas, start a discussion with people through our social media sites.

-If you need to raise additonal funds for your art, consider using a fundraising site, for example, Kickstarter.
+If you need to raise additonal funds for your art, consider using fundraising activities or seeking support from a fundraising site.

 You do.
 The art you create remains 100% yours.
 That said, if you do not arrange to remove it from the event site within 2 weeks of the event concluding, we wil assume you have abandoned it and arrange to dispose of it and bill you for any expense involved in that.